-A servicer is authorized to evaluate a borrower for a forbearance plan without receiving a complete Borrower Response Package.
+A servicer is authorized to evaluate a borrower for a forbearance plan without receiving a complete Borrower Response Package.99

 The property securing the mortgage loan may be a principal residence, a second home, or an investment property.
-The property must not be condemned or abandoned, but it may be vacant.
+The property must not be condemned or abandoned, but it may be vacant.100

-3.2.2.2.
-Forbearance plan terms
+3.2.2.2.2 Forbearance plan terms

 Generally speaking, where QRPC has been obtained, a servicer is authorized to offer an initial forbearance plan term of up to six months and grant an extension of the initial term of up to six additional months.
-Note that a servicer is authorized to offer the six-month terms in separate, shorter increments.

-Where a disaster event is involved, and the mortgage loan is 31 or more days delinquent, a servicer is authorized to offer an initial forbearance plan term of up to three months without obtaining QRPC if the servicer's review of the facts and circumstances (which may result from establishing contact with the borrower or from performing a property inspection) indicates that the property, the borrower's employment, or the borrower's income is seriously affected by the disaster.
-However, the servicer must continue attempting to obtain QRPC during the initial three-month term.
+Note that a servicer is authorized to offer the six-month terms in separate, shorter increments.101 three months without obtaining QRPC if the servicer's review of the facts and circumstances (which may result from establishing contact with the borrower or from performing a property inspection) indicates that the property, the borrower's employment, or the borrower's income is seriously affected by the disaster.
+However, the servicer must continue attempting to obtain QRPC during the initial three-month term.102